osmoscraft/osmosnote/packages/server/public/devlog.md

       - need text editor api for convert text to link
   - Add file save / format commands
   - Ctrl + S should trigger command (instead of run directly)
+  - Click to open link in current window
+  - Ctrl + Click to open link in new window

 ---